Here at SAMS we have boats up to MCA standards to enable us to complete marine science around the local area.

 SRSL team for quotes and charter bookings: email@example.com or T: +44 (0) 1631 559 470

 R.V.
-Calanus is a 20m general purpose research vessels for inshore waters.
-She has a passage speed of nine knots and is suitable for trawling and benthic sampling, as well as hydrographic and acoustic surveys.
-She has a spacious afterdeck, a wet and dry laboratory, a scientific plot room and accommodation comprising a galley, mess and three twin cabins for overnight charters.
-She is filled with a Reson SeaBat 8124 multi-beam and analysis software as well as side-scan capabilities.
+Calanus is a 20m MCA standard, category 2 general purpose research vessel for inshore waters.
+She has a passage speed of seven knots and is suitable for trawling and benthic sampling.
+She has a spacious afterdeck, a wet and dry laboratory, a scientific plot room.

-The benching is railed for palletisation as is the deck beneath.
+The benching is railed for palletisation, as is the deck beneath.
 All benching is demountable apart from a corner sink unit.
 In total there is nearly 10m of continuous bench space.
-Stocking units up to 2m high can easily be accommodated and side rails allow easy fixing.
+Stocking units up to 2m high can be accommodated.
 Storage space is provided in a large walk-in locker.
-There is a hatch communicating with the wet lab.
 Electrical power is provided through four twin 13A, 240V sockets.

 A freezer (10 ft3) is provided in this lab for scientific use.
-There is a large sink unit (twin sinks) with hot and cold freshwater and a direct seawater supply from the ship's sea water intake (ca 2m below the water line).
-Stainless steel benching (2.5m) is fitted and a demountable wooden work surface (3m) is supplied to enable the laboratory to be used as a dry laboratory.
+There is a large sink unit (twin sinks) with hot and cold freshwater.

 This space is suitable for housing electronic equipment.
 There is approximately 3.5m of benching.
 Electrical power is provided via two twin, 13A 240V sockets.
 There is direct access to the upper working deck.

-Designed in 1972, Seòl Mara is a 10.4m general purpose research vessel, well suited to use in confided upper reaches of sea lochs or shallow inshore waters.
+Designed in 1972, Seòl Mara is a 10.4m general purpose MCA standard category 3 research vessel, well suited to use in confided upper reaches of sea lochs or shallow inshore waters.

-She has a large open afterdeck (6m x 4m) with removable aft rail section (width 1.25m) to allow easy deployment of large gear or easy access of divers over the side.
-There is a bench area in the wheelhouse (1m x 0.6 m) for covered scientific working, and a covered dry hold area, which provides storage and mounting space for equipment, is accessible through a hatch (1.2m x 1.2m).
-There is a small galley and life-raft available.
+She has a large open afterdeck (6m x 4m) with removable aft rail section (width 1.25m) to allow easy deployment of large gear.
+There is a bench area in the wheelhouse (1m x 0.6 m) for covered scientific working, and a covered dry hold area, which provides storage and mounting space for equipment.

-Seòl Mara has capacity for 8 passengers and is operated by a crew experienced in scientific operations.
+Seòl Mara has capacity for 8 passengers and crew.